Early childhood is the foundation on which children build the rest of their lives.

 At WCPS we greatly value the role that the Early Years Foundation Stage (EYFS) plays in laying secure foundations for future learning and development.

-The boys join us with a wide range of experiences and previous learning.
+The children join us with a wide range of experiences and previous learning.
 It is the privilege of staff working the Early Years to develop further those learning experiences.
 We do this through a holistic approach, which ensures that parents/carers and staff work effectively together to support each boy’s learning and development.

 Our Reception curriculum is challenging, but also broad and balanced and is planned around the Early Years Foundation Stage areas of learning: